djuarezr/autoencoder/README.md

 ## Features

 Currently, it is implemented:
-- As number of layers as your computer supports.
+- As many layers as your computer supports.
 - Dropout.
 - L1 and L2 regularization.
 - It can be a denoising autoencoder.